csh0711/edge-services/README.md

 # Edge Services with Spring Cloud Netflix Zuul and Spring Cloud Gateway

-This repository provides a simple example to that demonstrates how to build API Gateways aka.
+This repository provides a simple example that demonstrates how to build API Gateways aka.
 Edge Services with Spring Cloud Netflix Zuul and Spring Cloud Gateway.
 As programming language Kotlin is used.

 ## Running the application locally